JockLawrie/Schemata.jl/README.md

 5. Infer a simple `Schema` from a given data table.

-6. Remove dependence on DataFrames?
+6. Replace dependence on DataFrames with dependence on the `Tables` interface.